Mafia (party game): Results in live play

+Laboratory results have not necessarily shown the same pattern.
+In a 2023 study in which players were not permitted to communicate, there was no statistically significant difference between observed and theoretically predicted win rates.
+The Mafia won 43 of 80 games (53.8%), compared with a theoretical win probability of 51.8% ($p=0.407$); excluding one nine-player session, the Mafia won 37 of 70 games (52.9%), compared with a theoretical probability of 49.2% ($p=0.312$).

 But the Mafia can win in live play; their best chance of winning occurs when mafioso bond with their innocent neighbours and convince those neighbours to value that bond over dispassionate analysis.
 The game designers Salen and Zimmerman have written that the deep emergent social game play in Mafia (combined with the fear of elimination) create ideal conditions for this.

 Optional roles

 These additional roles are named differently in the many versions of Mafia, for thematic flavor, or historical reasons.
 Also, the same role-name can have differing functions across different versions of the game.
 What follows is a general list of role types found in Mafia variants; since the specific names vary by milieu it must be non-exhaustive.

 Investigative roles

 Players with these roles use their own night-phase to discover something about other players.
 Though the standard game now includes the basic Detective, these roles are optional, and games can exclude them entirely (such as the stool pigeon variant, or Davidoff's original rules).